vegaprotocol/specs/protocol/0090-VAMM-automated_market_maker.md

   - This acts similarly to the mode when an AMM is synchronising, except that the position will be closed in pieces as the price moves towards the `base price` rather than all at once at the nearest price.

 Note that, whilst an `Abandon Position` transaction immediately closes the AMM a `Reduce-Only` transaction will keep it active for an uncertain amount of time into the future.
 During this time, any Amendment transactions received should move the AMM out of `Reduce-Only` mode and back into standard continuous operation.

+### Oracle-driven base price

+The base price can either be a fixed scalar specified by a user or a dynamic value supplied from one of the oracles already setup for the market.
+It should be possible to switch between the two with a regular vAMM amendment transaction.

+When oracle-driven base price is selected during the vAMM creation then the system first awaits the receipt of the next data point from the oracle and then follows the process outlined in [creation/amendment process](#creationamendment-process) with `base price` set to that value.

+Similarly, when the vAMM configuration is amended to use the oracle-driven base price rather than a fixed user supplied value, the system awaits the receipt of the next data point from the oracle and then uses that value as the `base price` in the regular amendment transaction outlined above.
+Please note that **configuration amendment** from a fixed to oracle-driven base price should only be rejected if the oracle specification is incorrect.
+If the `base price` received from the oracle is such that the **value amendment** is rejected then the value should remain unchanged, but the next **value amendment** should still be attempted the next time around.

+#### Minimum price change trigger

+An optional non-negative parameter `m` controlling the minimum price change (current `base pase` price the vAMM is using vs value arriving from the oracle) should be included in the oracle-driven base price configuration.
+When set to `0` the `base price` will update each time a new value is received from the oracle.
+When set to a positive value, the `base price` should only be amended if `abs(base price / new price - 1) >= m`.
+The default value of this parameter should be `0`.

+#### Slippage

+When the new value arriving from the oracle satisfies the [minimum price change trigger](#minimum-price-change-trigger) and the change in `base price` will result in a trade, the slippage of the rebasing trade should be considered - if it violates the maximum slippage setup for the vAMM then the base price should remain unchanged.
+The next time a value is received from the oracle the process should be carried out again.
+If the amendment transaction also contains a new value for the maximum slippage then it's this new value that should be used to determine if the rebasing trade should go ahead or not.

+#### Bounds

+When the `base price` is updated as a result of receiving a new value from the specified oracle the bounds should remain unchanged.

 ### Determining Volumes and Prices